otonyoadmin/miimindie/pages/05.multi-section-page/sections.md

-Outlining the integrated disciplines which underpin the emergent knowledge flow solutions
+Outline the integrated disciplines which underpin the emergent knowledge flow solutions

 [/div]